Benchmark-Email/blog-to-email-skill/README.md

 **What it does:** paste a blog URL and Claude runs our pipeline — an insight memo grounded in the source (no invented claims), a one-idea email draft that never reuses the blog title, subject line options, and a social teaser.
 You review and hit send.
 The AI never touches the button.

-Full story with the numbers: [link to the X article]
+Full story with the numbers: [[We Gave our Newsletter to AI Agents]](https://x.com/JessicaLunk/status/2090521152154157471)

 ## Install